haesleinhuepf/git-bob/readme.md

 Feedback and contributions are welcome!
 Just open an issue and let's discuss before you send a pull-request.
 A [human](https://haesleinhuepf.github.io) will respond and comment on your ideas!

+## Acknowledgements

+We acknowledge the financial support by the Federal Ministry of Education and Research of Germany and by Sächsische Staatsministerium für Wissenschaft, Kultur und Tourismus in the programme Center of Excellence for AI-research „Center for Scalable Data Analytics and Artificial Intelligence Dresden/Leipzig“, project identification number: ScaDS.AI